 10am – 4pm

 |Cost, Assessment and Accreditation:

-The cost of this course is at a discounted rate of £40.00 per participant.
-To provide this cut price training opportunity accreditation for participants is obligatory and we will be obliged to charge any unaccredited attendance at the full course rate of £160.
+The cost of this course is FREE per participant.
+To provide this cut price training opportunity accreditation for participants is obligatory and we will be obliged to charge any unaccredited attendance at the full course rate of £150.
 The accreditation will require a written assignment that will be sent electronically after the two training days.
 Distance tutor support is provided to allow for successful completion.